 3- The Poor and the Social Question, in Europe: a Historical Approach.

-Bibliographical research which aims to present the historical evolution of poverty and work but mostly the attitudes towards the poor, stereotypes, legislations and systems of relief, segregation or punishment… This research is presented in the context of post-graduate courses in the Ionian University and the part concerning the poor during the Middle-Ages is to be published as a book in 2019.
+Bibliographical research which aims to present the historical evolution of poverty and labour but mostly the attitudes towards the poor, stereotypes, legislations and systems of relief, segregation or punishment… This research is presented in the context of post-graduate courses in the Ionian University and the part concerning the poor in the Middle-Ages is to be published as a book (Crete University Press, 2020 forthcoming).

 Head of Research: Aliki Vaxevanoglou